cjsheets/notes-compsci/docs/interview/system-design.md

 Your system will typically have bottlenecks based on its constraints.
 It's goal is to choose scalable approaches that allow growth using standard tools or techniques.

+For example, use RESTful APIs and deploy exact clones to each server instance.
+A good API shouldn't store any session or user information so the user can be equally served by any machine.

+### Databases

+The data storage layer is a very common (and potentially expensive) bottleneck.
+Strategies for scalabiltiy include:

+* Denormalization
+    * Normalization refers to optimizing cols and tables to reduce data redundancy and improve integrity
+    * Denormalizing involves removing joins from retrievals
+    * Sacrifice write perf for much better read perf and scalability
+* Sharding
+* Tuning

+### Caching

+* Memcached or Redis

+There are two common strategies

+* Cache database queries
+    * Hashed query as key for response
+    * Main issue is cache expiry
+    * Complex queries cache poorly
+* Cache objects
+    * More involved setup
+    * Cached values represent logical components of the app

 ## 4. Scale the System